cmudrc/sae/README.md

-# SAE-fmincon
+# SAE

-SAE-fmincon is a Python library wherein the multi-objective formula SAE system design problem is modelled as a constrained minimization problem.
+SAE is a Python library wherein the multi-objective formula SAE system design problem is modelled as a constrained minimization problem.
 It is based on the problem detailed in [Design of Complex Engineered Systems Using Multi-Agent Coordination](https://asmedigitalcollection.asme.org/computingengineering/article/18/1/011003/366472/Design-of-Complex-Engineered-Systems-Using-Multi) with minor modifications.

 A car is defined using a 39-dimensional vector of continuous and integer parameters.
 The objective to be minimized is a weighted sum of 11 sub-objectives.
 The minimization is subject to 3 types of inequality constraints:
 1. Fixed bounds: lb ≤ x ≤ ub